joakimk/minimapper/README.md

 ## Contributing

-0. Read "Keeping it small" above
+0. Read "Only the most basic API" above
 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)